Many believe introverts bottle up and store their anger inside themselves, never allowing an accurate response to manifest at the time of outrage.

 Because my meetings were usually held at the same time of the day, I would routinely see the same security officer at the lobby desk.
 He always seemed to be talking loudly and entertaining his colleagues without considering that he was in an office building with corporate employees coming and going.

 After a few occasions, he noticed that I glanced in his direction as I passed by.
 It was more out of disbelief and marvel than anything else.
 I could only ask myself, “I wonder how he got that way?”

-I heard him curse on the last occasion while saying, “Some people should mind their business.”
+He cursed on the last occasion, saying, “Some people should mind their business.”

 Fortunately, I heard someone say, “Calm down, James.”